sheplecjs/sampqle/README.md

 | 02_binning.sql | *Bins exchange prices and prints an in-table histogram* | **cte**, **width_bucket**, **numrange**, **repeat** |
 | 03_dow_stats.sql | *Gets average exchange rate by day of week for 2000-2007* | **extract isodow**, **group by** |
 | 04_multiple.sql | *Shows the dates for which loss was lowest for GBP-AUD-USD.* | **join** |

+## Next up

+- Upgrade to SDV 1.0 (mostly changes to metadata structure)
+- Investigate what3words API responses for potential geodata example ideas